 Unfortunately, traditional SI has a few practical limitations that have prevented it from working well for this application.
-The standard reconstruction algorithm for SI, often referred to as FTSI, (Fourier Transform Spectral Interferometry) involves introducing a delay between the interfering pulses and then Fourier filtering the data along the time-axis.
-Reconstructing the field in this way results in a loss of spectral resolution typically by a factor of about five.
-Thus, very bulky (~ 1 m) high-resolution spectrometers are required for measuring the longer shaped pulses (which can be as long as 10 ps).
+The standard reconstruction algorithm for SI, often referred to as FTSI, (Fourier Transform Spectral Interferometry) involves separating the interfering pulses by about five times their length in order to generate spectral fringes and then Fourier filtering the data.
+Unfortunately, this generates a waveform about five times longer than the one to be measured, which requires five times more spectral resolution that would otherwise be required to measure the unknown pulse spectrum.
+Thus, very bulky (~ 1 -m) highresolution spectrometers are required for measuring longer shaped pulses (which can be as long as 10 ps), and this has severely limited the ability of SI to measure shaped pulses.
 Another important practical problem with SI is that it has extremely strict alignment requirements, such as perfectly collinear beams with similar intensities and identical spatial modes, so its alignment must be frequently tweaked.
 SI would be very useful for measuring shaped pulses if these two problems could be overcome.

-Fortunately, it is possible to overcome the loss of resolution experienced with FTSI by crossing the pulses at an angle to yield interference fringes versus position, x{cs} ,[47-52] and measuring a 2-D interferogram versus camera position (x_c) and wavelength (λ).
-In this device, the pulses are temporally overlapped, so that no additional spectral resolution is required.
-In this case, the measured interferogram $I(x_c,\lambda)$ is given by:
+Fortunately, it is possible to overcome the loss of resolution experienced with FTSI by crossing the pulses at an angle to yield interference fringes versus position, x_c [48-53], and measuring a 2-D interferogram versus camera position (x_c) and wavelength (λ).
+In this device, the pulses are temporally overlapped, so that no additional spectral reso-